Women’s Suffrage Petition 1891 Victoria

 In her rousing speeches at CWTU meetings to promote women’s suffrage Mrs Harrison Lee made the cut through point that anyone over the age of twenty-one could vote men into Parliament except: “criminals, lunatics, idiots and women.”[vii]
 She also pointed out that as taxpayers women had to obey laws therefore should have a say in choosing the law makers.
 Sounds fair enough.

-What Did the Petition Say?
+What Did the Women’s Suffrage Petition 1891 Say?

 “To the Honourable the Speaker and Members of the Legislative Assembly of the Colony of Victoria in Parliament assembled.